-The company can trace its roots back to 1915, when a young engineer, Lynn Mason Scofield, developed proprietary systems for making concrete not only beautiful, but more durable as well.
+The company can trace its roots back to 1915.
+During that year a young engineer, Lynn Mason Scofield, developed a new system for concrete.
+This proprietary system made concrete not only beautiful, but more durable as well.
 His early successes helped to change the way the building industry viewed using concrete.

-The 1920’s and 30’s proved to be an inspiring time period.
-Scofield’s premier line of Lithochrome® products became recognized among architects and designer, including such well-known names Lithocrome® Color Hardener, Lithocrome® Chemstain™ and Lithocrome® Colorwax.
+Scofield went through an innovative phase during the 1920’s and 1930’s.
+Scofield’s premier line of Lithochrome® products became recognized among architects and designer.
+Including such well-known names as: Lithocrome® Color Hardener, Lithocrome® Chemstain™ and Lithocrome® Colorwax.

-With an eye on the growth opportunities, the family moved the business from the first offices in Chicago to Los Angeles.
-During this era, trend-setting California architects favored grand Art Nouveau, Art Deco, early Modern and Spanish influenced styles that proved ideal for Scofield products, particularly Lithocrome Chemstain®.
+With an eye on the growth opportunities, the family moved the business.
+They moved from the first offices in Chicago to Los Angeles.
+During this era, trend-setting California architects favored grand Art Nouveau, Art Deco, early Modern and Spanish influenced styles.
+These styles proved ideal for Scofield products, particularly Lithocrome Chemstain®.
 The chemically reactive, penetrating stain was used to add variegated color to new or old concrete to produce an antiqued timeworn patina, stone-like features or one-of-a-kind faux finishes.
 Some of the most glamorous Hollywood homes, owned by luminaries including Charlie Chaplin, Bing Crosby and Fred Astaire, were known to use innovative Scofield products.

 As more and more designers and architects discovered the colorful, aesthetic appeal of architectural concrete improved with Scofield systems, they became aware of pragmatic construction advantages from adding both color and structural strength with Chromix® Admixtures.
 They also found that concrete was much more cost-effective than using granite, marble, or other materials and also offered the flexibility to meet very specific performance criteria required in structural work.

 In the 1940s, the company contributed to the war effort by providing large volumes of material needed for military housing in San Francisco and Hawaii.
-Government contractors found that using Scofield architectural concrete systems allowed fast track construction and helped keep buildings on schedule and budget.
+Government contractors found that using Scofield architectural concrete systems allowed fast track construction.
+Additionally, they found it helped keep buildings on schedule and budget.
 Under the leadership of Lynn’s son, George Scofield, the company continued to grow during this challenging time.
 With his background in chemistry, the new company president accelerated product improvements and innovations.
-Following World War II, the building boom provided more venues for using decorative concrete in everything from housing, parks and schools to commercial properties such as department stores, banks, luxury hotels and lodges.
+Following World War II, the building boom provided more venues for using decorative concrete.
+Everything from housing to parks to commercial properties found a use for decorative concrete.
 Interest in colorful, architectural concrete created with Scofield Systems gained wide popularity throughout the post-war years.

 New Leadership Brings Continued Success to Industry Leader